El mejor papá del mundo

-El mejor papá del mundo (The Best Dad in the World) is a 1941 black and white Argentine drama.
+El mejor papá del mundo (The Best Dad in the World) is a 1941 black and white Argentine drama of the Golden Age of Argentine cinema.
 It explores a son's gradual realization that his father is far from perfect, and also conveys a message hostile to global capitalism.

 Production

 El mejor papá del mundo was a black and white Lumiton film directed by Francisco Múgica and written by Sixto Pondal Ríos.

 It starred Elías Isaac Alippi, Ángel Magaña and Nuri Montsé.
 The film was released on 14 March 1941.

 Synopsis

 The film depicts the changing relationship between a prestigious lawyer (Elías Isaac Alippi) and his young son (Ángel Magaña).

 The son, recently graduated from college and planning to follow in his father's footsteps, gradually discovers the large gap between his idealized image of his father and the reality.

 The father, who represents an international firm, is involved in a complex web of interests that places his professional ethics in doubt.

 The film conveys the view that the interests of international monopolies and the Argentine oligarchy are counter to the national interest.

 The film is interesting in giving a view of life in high society in Argentina of that time.